Czaroun/pc-speaker-music/README.md

 # PC Speaker Music
-#### A project implemented during IT studies.
-The project carried out in a class on low-level programming on a 16-bit microprocessor on the Intel 8086.
+#### This project was implemented during IT studies as part of a low-level programming class on a 16-bit microprocessor, specifically the Intel 8086

 ## General info
-##### The task of the program was to play melodies using the system speaker.
-##### The melody is read from a text file where the melody information is stored in RTTTL format (handling of executable file parameters).
-##### While the melody is playing, it is possible to adjust the tempo, pause and end the melody (keyboard operation).
+##### The program's task was to play melodies using the system speaker.
+Melodies were read from a text file stored in RTTTL format (handling of executable file parameters).
+While playing the melody, users could adjust the tempo, pause, and end the melody using
-##### Furthermore, when the melody is played, the color of the font in the console changes in tact with the sounds being played.
-##### Example melodies are available in the "notes" directory
+keyboard commands.
+Additionally, the font color in the console changed in time with the sounds being played.
+Example melodies are available in the `notes` directory.

 ## Technologies
 ##### * Turbo Assembler 16-bit